 European and National Programs (including large scale initiatives such as Clean Sky 2 and SESAR) will help achieve the ACARE objectives.

-The SRIA is currently updated and will be formally disclosed before the 2017 summer.
-ASD, through its members and its permanent staff, strongly takes part to this update, by participating in the ACARE governance and the different working groups.
+The SRIA's last update was in 2017.
+ASD, through its members and its permanent staff, actively takes part to this update, by participating in the ACARE governance and the different working groups.